 On September 29, 2017, the Company, as Purchaser, entered into a Letter Agreement with James Douglas Rogers, as Vendor, for an option to purchase a 100% interest in and to 87 claims totalling 1,518 hectars in the Skeena Natural Resource Regions (Liard Mining Division) located in Northwestern BC.
 In consideration of the option, the Company was required to pay \$3,000 cash (paid October 12, 2017), and is to issue 33,333 common shares of the Company to the Vendor.
-As of June 30, 2018 the transfer of the Golden Point Property had not yet occurred.
+As of September 30, 2018, the transfer of the Golden Point Property had not yet occurred and the Company has decided not to pursue the property and allowed the claims to lapse.